-Although it is not intended that cash will form part of the long-term strategic benchmark of the Scheme, it will hold cash balances both to meet short term cash outflows and on a tactical basis pending investment into other asset classes.
-The Scheme's cash holdings are invested in the Trustees bank account and the Insight LDI GBP Liquidity Plus Holding Fund within the LDI portfolio.
+The Scheme's cash holdings are invested in the Trustees bank account and the Insight LDI GBP Liquidity Plus Holding Fund.
 In the normal course of events, cash balances within the Trustees bank account up to a maximum of 5% of total Scheme assets may be held.
 If circumstances arise in which holding a higher percentage of the Scheme's assets in cash within the Trustees bank account is deemed appropriate, the Trustees will obtain written advice from their investment adviser and consult with the Sponsoring Employer before breaching the 5% limit.